vishwmalakar91/Programmes/README.md

 perl using command line
 ----------------------------------

-1.install php binary or window installer from  http://strawberryperl.com/ 2.check if working in cmd line perl --version
+1. install php binary or window installer from  http://strawberryperl.com/
+2. check if working in cmd line perl --version
-3.create a .pl
+3. create a .pl
-4.go to .pl file directory and run :  perl hello.pl
+4. go to .pl file directory and run :  perl hello.pl

 google go using command line
 ----------------------------------

-1.download and install window installer from https://golang.org/dl/ 2.check if working in cmd line : go version
+1. download and install window installer from https://golang.org/dl/
+2. check if working in cmd line : go version
-3.create a .go
+3. create a .go
-4.go to .go file directory and run :  go run hello.go
+4. go to .go file directory and run :  go run hello.go